gojescore/timetable-clowns/PROTOCOL.md

 - Server validates:
   - slot not empty
   - player alive
+  - no server-side blockers:
+    - no prompt open (`pendingPrompt`)
-  - no blocking overlays on server (offer open / prompt open)
+    - no upgrade offer open (`pendingUpgradeOffer`)
   - player has enough money for `useCost`
-- Server subtracts money and applies effect
+- Server subtracts money and emits `UPGRADE_USED { ok:true, paid, used, money }`
+- (Consumable “effects” are defined by upgrades module; networking contract stays the same.)

 ### 2.5 Combat + death + respawn
 - Players can shoot projectiles (cakes) while holding Space (or input state `fire`)